ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 ## Introduction

-The Anti-DDoS Infrastructure keeps the network safe from common threats on network levels L3-L4 using the Edge Network Firewall.
-Game DDoS Protection is a layer-7 firewall that focuses on thoroughly examining and protecting specific application protocols (usually using UDP).
-These two systems work closely together to provide the best possible protection.
-The key benefits of the Game Firewall are:
+The Anti-DDoS Infrastructure together with Edge Network Firewall are keeping network safe from common threats (mostly focusing on ISO OSI Layer 3 and 4).
+On the other hand, hosting game applications can be challenging experience in terms of network security.
+We understand that very well and for this usecase OVHcloud is offering Game DDoS Protection - a Layer-7 (application) firewall that focuses on protecting specific gaming protocols (usually using UDP).
+It's key benefits are:

-- **Distance**: We've created special solutions for each kind of attack.
-These solutions are put as near as possible to the servers and work together with special hardware.
+- **Distance**: We know that latency and it's stability is crucial for gaming.
+These solutions are put as close as possible to the servers and work together with a dedicated hardware.
-- **2-way**: The platform analyzes incoming and outgoing traffic
+- **2-way**: The platform analyzes incoming and outgoing traffic for best understanding of every player's situation.
 - **Instant**: It can distinguish real players from harmful attacks on a server from the very first network packets.
-- **Always-on**: The ability to detect and stop attacks ensures a smooth experience for sensitive gaming applications without any disruptions.
+- **Always-on**: The ability to detect and stop attacks ensures a smooth experience for sensitive gaming applications without any disruptions and latency changes.

 ## Instructions

 ### Enabling the Game DDoS Protection

 > [!primary]
-> The Network Firewall protects the IP associated with a server.
-As a result, if you have a server with multiple IP addresses, you need to configure each IP separately.
-You cannot configure the firewall on the server as a whole.
+> The Game Firewall protects the IP associated with a server.
+As a result, if you have a server with multiple IP addresses (i.e. Additional IP addresses), you need to configure each of them separately.
 >

-In order to configure rules for your ports in the Game Firewall, you will first need to log in to the OVHcloud Control Panel.
+In order to configure gaming rules in the Game Firewall, you will first need to log in to the OVHcloud Control Panel.

 Click the `Bare Metal Cloud`{.action} tab then go to `Network`.{action} and open `Public IP Addresses`{.action}.
 Next, click on the `...`{.action} button next to the IP address of your Game Server and click on `Configure the GAME firewall`{.action}.